joleenchong/ObsidianNotes/Classes/Database Systems/04 Subtopics/Functional dependencies.md

 Functional dependencies are relationships that exist when one attribute uniquely determines another attribute.
 - like a many-to-one relationship from one set of attributes within given relation
 - can occur btwn 1 attribute and another or btwn multiple attributes
-- considered *trivial* if cannot be failed to be satisfied; right side is subset of left side
+- trivial relationship -  Attribute is a member of set X -> cannot fail to be satisfied
+- non-trivial relationship: Attribute not a member of set X
 - a dependency X->Y is considered *full* if removal of any attribute from X means that dependency does not hold anymore
 ![[Pasted image 20230815163812.png]]